farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 nominal impedance of the cables, which for ISO 11898-2 (high speed CAN) is specified at 120 Ohm.

 :::tip pro tip
-When you can't detect power on your CAN bus, there is a high chance you have a blown fuse.
+When you can't detect power on your CAN bus (e.g. Dashboard and Brain won't boot), there is a high chance you have a blown fuse.
 Inspect your fuse integrity visually and/or using a multimeter before proceeding with troubleshooting.
 :::

 ## ESTOP Circuit